 I understand the following: made remarks that were not explicitly sexual in 2014.
 The unnamed person did not tell the time the comments were offensive to her.
-The unnamed person talked to my Counsel and she decided to send an email to telling him to stop.
+The unnamed person talked to (b) (6) (7) (C) and she decided to send an email to (c) telling him to stop.
 She did not make a complaint.
 After the email, the comments stopped.
-No further complaints were made subsequent to the email to to the email to to the email to the e In terms of my apology, the [unnamed person], told me she in July 2016 about the comments made in 2014.
+No further complaints were made subsequent to the email to (c) This is not a matter that needed further investigation.
+In terms of my apology, the [unnamed person], told me she in July 2016 about the comments made in 2014.
 One month later, I apologized simply because I believed I could have been more emphatic in my verbal response during our interaction in July 2016.
-I was not apologizing to her because I believed had some something explicitly sexual or that my counsel had handled the situation improperly.
-In fact, my counsel was aware of this issue and it may have been considered during the negotiated settlement.
+I was not apologizing to her because I believed had some something explicitly sexual or that (b) (6). (b) (7)(C) had handled the situation improperly.
+In fact, (b) (6). (b) (7)(C) was aware of this issue and it may have been considered during the negotiated settlement.
 This information should be removed from the Draft ROI as there was nothing to investigate or address in the SEC internal matter.

-Page 33, Lack of Objectivity

-The Draft ROI states:
+Page 33, Lack of Objectivity The Draft ROI states: